sophie-thomson/garden-escape/README.md

 - Red text colour created using [Colorama 0.4.6](https://pypi.org/project/colorama/) library imported from PyPI.

 ***ASCII Art***

 - A garden themed strip of ASCII art to help set the scene alongside the title text.
 - Different coloured output created using Colorama’s constant shorthand for ANSI escape sequences.

 ***Enter Name: input()***

-- The player is invited to enter a name for their story character.
+- The player is invited to enter a name for their story character via the get_player_name() function.
 - The name must be at least 1 character long, but less than 16 characters so it fits in the final congratulations window at the end of the story.
 - The entered name is passed through validation function validate_player_name() and if it does not pass validation then an error message is displayed to the player with a prompt to try again.
-- The error message is in red text to highlight that there is problem that needs attention.
+- The error message is displayed in red text to highlight that there is problem that needs attention.

 ![Screenshot of title on desktop](docs/readme-images/title.png)
 ![Screenshot of title with name entered and error messages](docs/readme-images/player-name-errors.png)